brettz9/jsoe/README.md

     1. As supported by Zod, JSON Schema, etc. (e.g., email addresses as subtype of `string`, color as a subtype of string)
 1. Might put views and data into separate repos
-1. Implement as Custom Elements
+1. Implement as Custom Elements?